How Patients Actually Find a Doctor in 2026

 The insurance directory: where patients start, not where they finish

 The catch: plan directories are notoriously out of date.
-A 2023 report from HHS Office of Inspector General found significant inaccuracy rates in Medicare Advantage plan directories — wrong phone numbers, providers no longer at listed locations, and outdated specialty information.
+A 2025 report from the HHS Office of Inspector General found that many Medicare Advantage and Medicaid managed care plans listed "ghost" providers in their networks: providers who no longer worked at any of the listed locations, or who would not see the plan's patients.
 Patients who start there often hit dead ends and move on to a second search.

-What this means for your practice: being listed in your plans' directories with accurate information is table stakes.
-It's not a growth strategy on its own — it's baseline visibility.
+What this means for your practice: being listed in your plans' directories with accurate information is table stakes, not a growth strategy.
+It's baseline visibility.
 Check your listings with each payer at least twice a year.
-Phone numbers and addresses that changed after a relocation or a staff turnover are the most common failure points.
+Phone numbers and addresses that changed after a relocation or staff turnover are the most common failure points.

 Search engines: high intent, high competition

 When a patient types "internist near me accepting new patients," they have clear intent.
 That's valuable.
-The problem is that local search results for healthcare providers are competitive and heavily influenced by factors — proximity, Google Business Profile completeness, review volume — that take months to move.
+The problem is that local search results for healthcare providers are competitive and heavily influenced by factors (proximity, Google Business Profile completeness, and review volume) that take months to move.

-For a solo or small-group practice, organic search engine visibility is a long game.
+For a solo or small-group practice, organic search visibility is a long game.
 A complete, verified Google Business Profile (accurate hours, address, phone, accepted insurances, and at least a handful of recent reviews) is the foundation.
 Without it, you're invisible in local map results.
-With it, you're in the running — but competing against large health systems that have dedicated digital marketing teams.
+With it, you're in the running, competing against large health systems that have dedicated digital marketing teams.

 The honest ceiling: if your practice is in a saturated metro market, ranking above a major health system in unpaid search results is difficult.
 In smaller markets or for niche specialties, the math is better.